-We’ve put together a list of successful educational examples of developer marketing that move the developer along this buying journey, going from initial awareness of the product through activation, downloading the software, getting an API key, and then engaging and using it regularly.
+We’ve compiled a list of successful educational examples of developer marketing that move the developer along this buying journey, going from initial awareness of the product through activation, downloading the software, getting an API key, and then engaging and using it regularly.
 Read on to find out our top five picks and the techniques they used to succeed.

 1. StreamNative: Self-Paced Training and Certificates